-A dental cleaning is a procedure where your dental hygienist will remove the plaque and tartar that has built up on surfaces of the teeth or along the gum line.
+A dental cleaning is a procedure that removes the plaque and tartar that has built up on surfaces of the teeth or along the gum line.

-If this plaque and tartar are not removed, you risk getting gum disease.
-Using the latest dental tools and products, our team takes the time to perform a thorough cleaning to remove harmful bacteria that can degrade your dental health over time.
+The only way to lower your risk of getting gum disease is by having plaque and tartar regularly removed from your teeth.
+Using the latest dental tools and products, our team takes the time to perform a cleaning to remove harmful bacteria that can degrade your dental health over time.

 Most patients experience little to no discomfort during their cleaning and enjoy a fresh, clean feeling after treatment.

-In addition, routine visits provide the opportunity for us to spot developing dental problems in the early stage when conservative treatment options can still be effective.
+In addition, routine visits allow us to spot dental problems in the early stage when conservative treatment options can still be effective.
 Drs.
 Lotardo, Pop, and Caesar screen for cavities, periodontal disease, and oral cancer during your comprehensive dental exam.

 Bella Smiles is a family dentist office serving many areas of Long Island and we also offer pediatric dental care to monitor the development of teeth in younger patients.
 Routine visits at every age often prevent the sudden onset of dental concerns that can affect your daily life.